 Here are major requirements you may be expected to fulfill if you are seeking the driver helper job with USPS:

-- Must have a diploma (high school) or an equivalent
+- have a diploma (high school) or an equivalent

-- Can read, understand, write, and have a conversation in English
+- be able to read, understand, write, and have a conversation in English

 USPS Driver Helper Salary